calculang/nested-life-projections-example/README.md

 This month I'm also happy to meet and discuss with members of the [Actuarial Open Source Community](https://www.linkedin.com/groups/13937070) who have notable experience applying Python, Julia, R for actuarial modelling in practice.
 I'm specifically interested to discuss extensibility of actuarial models in practice.

 **More Information**: The '❓' tab in [ActuarialPlayground.com](https://actuarialplayground.com) mentions other instances where I apply the same functionality in calculang.
 The [calculang README](https://github.com/calculang/calculang) has separate wording for some of the calculang features applied here.
-A buggy UI that surfaces exactly what the calculang compiler outputs is [here](https://finding-calculang-foc.netlify.app/editor) (FIXING).
+A buggy UI that surfaces exactly what the calculang compiler outputs is [here](https://finding-calculang-foc.netlify.app/editor).

+## Inspecting the calculang compiler

+For information purposes, `output` folders in this repository include some additional calculang output files; some details included in their corresponding README files.